the-aerospace-corporation/satcat5/doc/FAQ.md

 is not supported.
 We may add a simpler management protocol in a future release.
 (e.g., So that a network device can activate or deactivate certain high-speed ports to save power.)

+[Time-Triggered Ethernet](https://en.wikipedia.org/wiki/TTEthernet) is not currently supported.

 [Cut-through switching](https://en.wikipedia.org/wiki/Cut-through_switching)
 for latency reduction is not supported.
 Due to extreme disparities in line-rates, this would be difficult to integrate.

 Packet prioritization is optionally supported.
 Packets can receive elevated priority based on EtherType and/or VLAN priority tags.

+Many of these features are optional and can be disabled to save FPGA resources.

 ### How are MAC addresses assigned to network devices?